jimd1989/boar/README.md

 + `bits`: The bit-depth of the audio output.
 Currently locked to 16bit signed ints.
 + `bufsize`: The size of the audio output buffer in frames.
 Shorter buffers result in more responsiveness, but are taxing upon system resources.
 + `chan`: The number of channels of audio output.
-+ `echo-notes`: This flag requires no additional arguments.
-When enabled, note on/off commands are echoed to stdout, which allows multiple instances of boar to work in a pipeline and function as one instrument.
 + `polyphony`: The number of notes possible to play at once.
 Users are advised to set a value high enough to avoid voice stealing, which could have unpleasant clicks.
 + `rate`: The sample rate of the audio output.